1992 Aden hotel bombings: Background

-In the months after the Soviet withdrawal from Afghanistan in February 1989, Osama bin Laden decided upon the socialists of South Yemen being the next target of his mujahideen allies as well as those directly part of his newly-formed militant group, al-Qaeda.
-While residing in Saudi Arabia, he devised a plan to start an Islamist guerrilla war with the assistance of Tariq al-Fadhli, a fellow Afghan Arab who showed a similar disdain for the socialists, who had removed his family from power as leaders of the Fadhli Sultanate and forced them into exile.
-With funding from Bin Laden, Fadhli set out to the mountains of his native Abyan Governorate, where he set up a training camp alongside other former fighters from Afghanistan in mid-1990.
-Many other Afghan Arabs had set up training camps funded by Bin Laden across Yemen in the months after its unification in May 1990.
-President Ali Abdullah Saleh, previously the leader of North Yemen before unification, condoned their arrival and sought to use them to undermine the stability of the south in order to solidify his grip on power.
+In the months after the Soviet withdrawal from Afghanistan, Osama bin Laden decided upon South Yemen being the next target of his mujahideen allies as well as his newly-formed outfit al-Qaeda.
+He intended to start an Islamist guerrilla war against the socialists with the assistance of Tariq al-Fadhli, a Yemeni Afghan Arab who despised them for removing his family from power in the former Fadhli Sultanate.
+South Yemen was dissolved with the unification of Yemen in May 1990, rendering the plan moot at the time.
+Many Afghan Arabs, some connected to Bin Laden, travelled to Yemen and established training camps after unification.
+Yemeni president and former North Yemen leader Ali Abdullah Saleh condoned their presence, seeking to leverage them in case of conflict with the south.
+With funding from Bin Laden, Fadhli led a band of fighters and established a training camp in the mountains of Abyan Governorate.

-On 4 December 1992, President George H. W. Bush announced Operation Restore Hope, a United States-led military peacekeeping effort meant to provide stability and humanitarian aid to Somalia amid the civil war.
-Saleh agreed to have American military units utilize Aden and its port as a connecting point to reach Somalia.
-Bin Laden feared that this agreement would act as an effort by the US to further expand its presence in the Arabian Peninsula.
-He had grown furious after the Saudi government agreed to indefinitely host US military bases in their country in the aftermath of the Gulf War.
-From his new base of operations in Sudan, Bin Laden decided that he would have to act in order to prevent the US from establishing a permanent occupation in the region.

-According to Simon Reeve in The New Jackals, al-Qaeda commander Muhammad Atef travelled to Somalia in order to investigate and determine any methods by which the group could attack US and UN forces involved in the operation.
-Consulting Bin Laden and the groups shura council, they decided upon forces stationed in Yemen being their target.
+A United States-led military peacekeeping mission called Operation Restore Hope was inaugurated on 4 December 1992.
+Meant to provide stability and humanitarian aid to Somalia amid the civil war, Saleh agreed to the US military utilizing Aden and its port as a connecting point to reach Somalia.
+Bin Laden feared this agreement was an effort by the US to further expand its military presence in the Arabian Peninsula, after Saudi Arabia had agreed to host American military bases indefinitely in the aftermath of the Gulf War.
+From his new base of operations in Sudan, Bin Laden decided to act in order to prevent the US from establishing a permanent occupation in the region.
+According to Simon Reeve in The New Jackals, al-Qaeda military commander Muhammad Atef travelled to Somalia to determine methods by which the group could attack forces involved in Operation Restore Hope.
+After consulting Bin Laden and the Shura council, they decided upon targeting the units stationed in Yemen.